floooh/oryol/code/Modules/Gfx/doc/Meshes.md

 #### Usage Hints

-When creating a new mesh resource the Gfx module needs to be hinted about the itended update strategy of the mesh data:
+When creating a new mesh resource the Gfx module needs to be hinted about the intended update strategy of the mesh data:

 * **Usage::Immutable**: the resource is initialized with data and cannot be changed later, this is the most common and most efficient usage